(BIO Below the Contact Form)

 Our knowledge, skills, beliefs, habits and feelings are all physiological phenomenon.
 They are circuits of neurons that have connected together and learned to fire together in the very specific sequential pattern of electro-chemical interaction that result in that specific experience.

-We can, through imaginative use of our minds and physical use of our bodies, literally access our subconscious brain and affect change.
+We can, through imaginative use of our minds and physical use of our bodies, literally access our subconscious brain's physiology and chemistry and affect positive change.

 For example, long-term studies of people habitually practicing meditation and mindfulness have shown their amygdala's physically shrink and become less (re)active.
 The amygdala is part of our limbic system in our unconscious, old brain, that is predominately responsible for finding and assessing threat; for fight or flight.